Protests against CAA should continue: Zubeen Garg

 Noting that the state has seen many deaths during many such movements, be it the Assam Agitation or the 2019 anti-CAA demonstrations when five youths died, he said that no more deaths should be allowed to happen due to protests.

 "I will continue protesting against CAA in my own ways.
-On stage or on social media -- wherever, however I can," Garg, considered the youth icon in the state, said.
+On stage or on social media -- wherever, however I can," Garg, considered a youth icon in the state, said.

 He claimed that the government was trying to "impose" the CAA, but the people of the state would never accept it.